-- The failure of our licensees to adequately produce, market and sell products bearing our brand names in their license categories or to pay their obligations under their license agreements could result in a decline in our results of operations and impact our ability to service our debt obligations. - Our debt obligations could impair our liquidity and financial condition, and in the event we are unable to meet our debt obligations we could lose title to our trademarks and/or other assets. - · If we are unable to identify and successfully acquire additional trademarks, our growth may be limited. - · Our failure to protect our proprietary rights could compromise our competitive position and decrease the value of our brands. - A substantial portion of our licensing revenue is concentrated with a limited number of licensees such that the loss of any of such licenses could decrease our revenue and impair our cash flows. - The QVC Agreement and Liz Claiborne New York design agreements have only been in place since 2009 so there is very little history with the business of the existing or future licensees, and therefore no guarantee that the licensees will be able to perform or continue to perform. - We are dependent upon the promotional services of Isaac Mizrahi as it relates to the Isaac Mizrahi brand, which is currently the majority of our business. - Our design agreements with Liz Claiborne and QVC related to the Liz Claiborne New York line on QVC could be terminated by Liz Claiborne and/or QVC upon the completion of the initial term of the LCNY Agreement in July 2013.
+- The failure of our licensees to adequately produce, market and sell products bearing our brand names in their license categories or to pay their obligations under their license agreements could result in a decline in our results of operations and impact our ability to service our debt obligations. - · Our debt obligations could impair our liquidity and financial condition, and in the event we are unable to meet our debt obligations we could lose title to our trademarks and/or other assets. - · If we are unable to identify and successfully acquire additional trademarks, our growth may be limited. - · Our failure to protect our proprietary rights could compromise our competitive position and decrease the value of our brands. - · A substantial portion of our licensing revenue is concentrated with a limited number of licensees such that the loss of any of such licenses could decrease our revenue and impair our cash flows. - The QVC Agreement and Liz Claiborne New York design agreements have only been in place since 2009 so there is very little history with the business of the existing or future licensees, and therefore no guarantee that the licensees will be able to perform or continue to perform. - · We are dependent upon the promotional services of Isaac Mizrahi as it relates to the Isaac Mizrahi brand, which is currently the majority of our business. - · Our design agreements with Liz Claiborne and QVC related to the Liz Claiborne New York line on QVC could be terminated by Liz Claiborneand/or QVC upon the completion of the initial term of the LCNY Agreement in July 2013...

-- · As an "emerging growth company", under the JOBS Act, we are permitted to rely on an exemption from certain disclosure requirements. - The market price of our Common Stock may be volatile, which could reduce the market price of our Common Stock. - Our Common Stock is not currently traded at high volume, and you may be unable to sell at or near ask prices or at all if you need to sell or liquidate a substantial number of shares at one time.
+- · The market price of our Common Stock may be volatile, which could reduce the market price of our Common Stock. - Our Common Stock is not currently traded at high volume, and you may be unable to sell at or near ask prices or at all if you need to sell or liquidate a substantial number of shares at one time.